 - Assignments: Allows a student to upload a file or enter content for submission.

-- Questionnaires: Poses an instructor-written series of survey-style questions to students.
+- Feedback: Poses an instructor-written series of survey-style questions to students.

 - Quizzes: A method of assessing student learning (Read a Quiz Quick Guide) (Learn more with this video).